 But, you should also know that only one in ten businesses started today will still be in business 5 years from today.
 That’s discouraging, isn’t it?
 Perhaps so, but if you take the time to plan your new business venture and, more importantly, to really think about whether you are equipped to start a business, you can save yourself a lot of money, time and grief.

 There are many books on this topic.
 I can’t condense them all into a short article, but I can give you some important points to consider.
-This information will get you started on the thought process and may further encourage you or discourage you to start your own business.
+This information will get you started on the thought process and preparation and may further encourage you or discourage you to start your own business.

 Let’s start out with a few questions about you, your resources, and your abilities: